 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Next whisk together the dry ingredients – flour, baking powder, and salt.
+Grab a large sized mixing bowl because all the ingredients will be mixed together in this.
+First whisk together the dry ingredients – flour, baking powder, and salt.

 - Add fresh or frozen blueberries, chopped apples, raisins, or dried cranberries to make a sweet and savory treat.

-- Increase the sweetness by adding up to 1/4 cup sugar or maple syrup
+- Increase the sweetness by adding up to 1/4 cup sugar or maple syrup.

-- For a garlic cheddar flavor add 1 tsp garlic powder
+- For a garlic cheddar flavor add 1 tsp garlic powder.

-- Saute onions, bell pepper, or any other preferred veggies with the sausage and stir into the muffin batter.
+- Sauté onions, bell pepper, or any other preferred veggies with the sausage and stir into the muffin batter.

 - For spicy sausage muffins add 1/8 teaspoon ground cayenne pepper or use spicy breakfast sausage.